Frequently Asked Questions

 All of these USDA requirements and record keeping drive significant cost into the final product.
 Additionally, finding a local locker willing to take on the organic certification regulations can be challenging.

 Midwest Best naturally grown beef share many of the same standards of production.
-Like organic beef, our beef are fed a strict vegetarian diet containing no antibiotics, growth hormones, animal by-products.
+Like organic beef, our cattle are fed a strict vegetarian diet containing no antibiotics, growth hormones, or animal by-products.
 Our animals are also raised in a fresh, clean environment.
 Where natural deviates from organic is in the record keeping, processing and source of the vegetarian diet.
-Natural beef are not required to maintain the exhaustive record keeping from birth through processing that is required for Organic beef.
+Naturally raised cattle are not required to maintain the exhaustive record keeping from birth through processing that is required for Organic beef.
 Additionally, we are not limited to processors that are willing to take on the organic regulations required by the USDA.
-Finally, we are able to feed the animals conventional vegetarian feeds such as alfalfa, corn and soybeans rather than certified organic versions of the same feed that cost more than traditional feed.
+Finally, we are able to feed the animals conventional vegetarian feeds such as alfalfa, corn, and soybeans rather than certified organic versions of the same feed that cost more than traditional feed.

-Whether an organic farm or natural like ours, we encourage people to always visit the farm and shake the hand of the person who produces your beef.
-We feel a farm visit will tell you more about how your food is produced than government regulation.
+Whether a farm is organic or natural like ours, we encourage people to always visit the farm and shake the hand of the person who produces your beef.
+We feel a farm visit will tell you more about how your food is produced than government regulations.